We caught up with him at the Hannover trade show to hear more.

 The project is looking to develop new and alternative feed resources and feed technologies, to identify and select animals better adapted to fluctuating conditions, and to develop feeding techniques for optimizing the potential of the feed and the animal.

 In terms of alternative protein sources, one of the areas the Feed-a-Gene researchers explored related to the treatment of European grown soybeans to optimize protein quality.

-“We wanted to see if we could process the soybeans in a way that we at least have the same quality [of protein] or better than we get from some of the imported ones.
-We can see from the experiments that we have been doing with the piglets that we can, depending on how we are processing it, get at least the same and, in some cases, even better quality from imported soybean meal.”
+“We wanted to see if we could process the soybeans in a way that we at least have the same quality of protein or better than we get from some of the imported ones.
+We can see from the experiments that we have been doing with the piglets that we can, depending on how we are processing it, get at least the same and, in some cases, even better quality than that from imported soybean meal.”